What Services are Available in the SHIN-NY?

 Provides electronic diagnostic results and reports to ordering clinicians and others designated to receive results into a provider’s EHR.

-Track patient consent to access records according to New York State law and other requirements defined by the New York State law and policy.
+Tracks patient consent to access records according to New York State law and other requirements defined by the federal and State laws and policies.

 QEs may provide additional services above and beyond the Core Services and may charge for these "value-added services."
 EHR vendors may also charge a connection fee.
 Providers are encouraged to talk to their local QE for more information.